Thursday, November 29, 2007

 So I read the extensive birthday update at the bottom of the page.

-I tried some searche
+I tried some searches.

 First I searched for tarastotle.
 This is the name my daughter Tara uses for her blog and email.
 There were no results for tarastotle, but the blog tab did have one result: the right one.